- Blockchain does not have to be a disinter-mediator to generate value, a fact that encourages permissioned commercial applications.

 Almost 10 years ago, on the 18th August 2008, the domain name bitcoin.org was registered.
 As usual in history, no one was back then aware how that little step would originate so much promise of change in history in just one decade.
 The inception of bitcoin, would later on originate various others inventions, all assembled together in the umbrella term of Blockchain technology.
 Blockchain, is now, a topic filled with promises, hopes, and holding the potential from new transformative business opportunities.
 So much so, that blockchain was one of the hot topics at Davos’s World Economic Forum, with a survey suggesting that 10 percent of global GDP will be stored on blockchain by 2027.

 Another sign of the impact the technology is having in our world is how large investments are increasingly being allocated to blockchain projects.
 Venture-capital funding for blockchain reached the value of $1 billion in 2017 and last year we say a multitude of initial coin offerings (ICOs), assembling together the value of $5 billion.
 The blockchain ecosystem has attracted the attention of not only entrepreneurs and startups, but established technological companies, such as IBM, Oracle, Amazon, Baidu and other, all experimenting with and launching now various BaaS.

 But blockchain is still in its infancy.
-A recent report from McKinsey, suggests that there will be in between 3 to 5 years, until the blockchain will truly enable the creation of new business models.
+A, suggests that there will be in between 3 to 5 years, until the blockchain will truly enable the creation of new business models.
 Their report, provides valuable insight for entrepreneurs and startups experimenting with blockchain.
 The report provides key insights on the strategic value of blockchain, the key industries where blockchain will be influential, what type of strategy is needed, and the four key factors for success of implementing blockchain projects in a given industry.

 The report identifies three key insights on the strategic value of blockchain.